grimm-ak/grimm-ak/README.md

 ---

 ### 🌱 I'm currently working on...
--   **AWS Cloud Practitioner:** Since Cloud will be used one way or another be it data science or any other area why not go for it :)
+-   **AWS Cloud Practitioner Certification :** Since Cloud will be used one way or another be it data science or any other area why not go for it :)
--   **End-to-End ML Project:** Developing a predictive analytics solution using real-world data, building a robust ML pipeline, and deploying with Streamlit.
--

 ---